 Areas of Learning

-Between Year 1 and Year 2, we have two curricular strands.
+The curriculum for Years 1 through to Year 6 is organised into two strands.
 The first strand is referred to as the Academic Curriculum which mainly includes the traditional subject disciplines outlined in the National Curriculum e.g. reading, writing, maths, geography etc.

 The second strand is our Personal Development curriculum.
 There are different aspects or disciplines within our Personal Development Curriculum which the table below illustrates.